arishagency/arishagency.github.io/README.md

 ## Installation

-1. open terminal
+1. Open terminal
-2. navigate to folder where your new project will be
+2. Navigate to folder where your new project will be
 3. Type:

 ```